 The City strives to allocate funds to the highest priority projects that make the most cost-efficient use of limited funds.
-The City will use the proposed Housing Needs Analysis/Affordable Housing Plan to provide direction for future efforts to encourage the preservation and development of affordable housing options.
+The City to use its Housing Needs Analysis/Affordable Housing Plan (adopted in 2021) and citizen comments and recommendations, to provide direction for future efforts to encourage the preservation and development of affordable housing options.